lasseoe/zabbixctl/README.md

 go get github.com/lasseoe/zabbixctl
 ```

-afterwards the executable will be available as `$GOPATH/bin/zabbixctl`
+afterwards the executable will be available at `$GOPATH/bin/zabbixctl`

 ## Configuration